-I realized how perversely forbidding fate was when in my next life, I was reborn as a pirate.
+I realized how perversely forbidding fate was when in my next life, I was born as a pirate.

-And another falling.
+And then another falling.
 Of a different kind.
 Of a different beat.

-But fairytales didn’t happen even in an altered truth of an alternate world.
+But unfortunately for him and me, fairytales didn’t happen even in an altered truth of an alternate world.

-In this life, I died waiting for her.
+In this life, I died waiting for him.

-When I was reborn in my next life, I was a werewolf.
+I was a werewolf in my next life.

-Another forbidden love between two dominant species of another world whose lives depended on blood and death.
-An ancient feud that was never settled even by time.
+Another forbidden love between two dominant species of a different world whose lives depended on blood and death.
+A forbidden love incarcerated by an ancient feud that was never settled even by time.

 We were enemies.
-I had to kill her.
-She needed to end me.
+I had to kill him.
+He needed to end me.

-She died with a huge chunk off her chest where her dead heart used to beat for me.
+And he died with a huge chunk off his chest where his dead heart used to beat for me.

 By our next lives, I had already accepted that I was being tested by fate.

 How long would I last?
-Will my love for her transcend even the boundaries of otherworlds?
+Will my love for him transcend even the boundaries of otherworlds?

-She ended up killing me in her quest for justice for her kind.
+In this world, he ended up killing me in his quest for justice for his kind.

-In this world, I died in her hands.
+In this world, I died in his hands.

 Different worlds.
 Different lives.